Geometry from the Land of the Incas

 The author designed the site for teachers, students and parents, and anyone else curious about geometry, mathematics, popular science, geography, Incan history and visual perception.

 The site moved to www.gogeometry.com on November 5, 2007 from www.agutie.homestead.com.

 Site contents

 Geometry from the Land of the Incas is divided into nine major categories: Geometry theorems and problems, Inca Geometry, Quizzes, Puzzles, Quotations, Inspiration, Landscapes, Mindmaps, and Geometric art.
-This site is loaded with advertisements and very little, if any, interesting exploration of the Inca's understanding of geometry.
+This site does include many advertisements and some people say they find it has very little, if any, interesting exploration of the Inca's understanding of geometry.

 Technical requirements

 Requires Flash Player 5.0 or higher version, Java Runtime Environment 1.3 or higher version and JavaScript.

 This site is best viewed using Internet Explorer version 6.0 or higher, or Firefox version 1.5 or higher and at a display resolution of 1024 × 768 or higher.